We may earn money or products from the companies mentioned in this post.

 The crossings of the Dan River took place some where near present day Danville, Virginia.

 The chase from Charlotte to Greensboro took more of a toll on the British that it did on the Americans.
-General Green decide that it was time to stop running from the British army.
+Cornwallis actually destroyed some of his wagons and supplies in the belief that his army could/would move faster without the baggage.
+General Green decided that it was time to stop running from the British army.
 He recrossed the Dan River and marched his smaller army toward Guilford Courthouse which is about 30 miles south of the Dan River.

 A battle that General Cornwallis had wanted for several weeks was about to happen.
 Although the British were stronger, there were a couple of things not in their favor.
 First of all Cornwallis did not pick the battle field and most important, he did not dream that Green would have the audacity to turn and attack a professional British army.

 The battle lasted for less than 3 hours with the Americans retreating and leaving the battle field in the hands of Cornwallis and his British army.
-Greene’s retreat preserved the strength of his army, but Cornwallis’s frail victory was won at the cost of over 25% of his army.
+Greene’s retreat preserved the strength of his army, but Cornwallis’s frail victory was won at the cost of over 25% of his soldiers, dead or wounded.
 General Cornwallis is credited with saying

 "Another victory like this and I will not have an army with which to fight."